gihanmarasingha/mth1001_sphinx/prop_logic_theory.rst

 Whenever two propositions :math:`P` and :math:`Q` are judged to be equal, the proposition :math:`P` can be replaced with :math:`P`, wherever :math:`P` appears.
 This process is called *rewriting*.
+Technically, equality is a notion of predicate logic rather than propositional logic.

 Rewriting a goal
 ----------------